lodash/lodash/doc/README.md

 _.indexOf([1, 2, 3, 1, 2, 3], 2);
 // => 1

+// using `fromIndex`
 _.indexOf([1, 2, 3, 1, 2, 3], 2, 3);
 // => 4

+// performing a binary search
 _.indexOf([1, 1, 2, 2, 3, 3], 2, true);
 // => 2
 ```